Happy birthday to my wee Scottish travel blog

 If you’ve enjoyed journeying with me over the past couple of years, buckle-up.
 2018 will soon be here, and we’ll be embarking on another fabulous, 12 month tour of Scotland.

 And, to those of you who’ve kindly invited me to eat, sleep and experience all that Scotland has to offer this year – thank you.
-You’ve enabled me to see and do so much, and given me lots to write about!
+You’ve enabled me to see and do so much, and given me lots to write about here on my wee Scottish travel blog!

 Until next time ……….